isaziconsulting/sullyplot/README.md

 ### Automatically plot individual graphs

 3. `auto_plot` - Generates and runs the code to create a `ggplot` object from an input file, list of necessary columns, and plot description.
-4. `make_plot_attempt` - Attempts to plot the input file given the plotting code and returns the resulting status and plot object.